MathieuNls/bug-taxonomy/06_analysis.md

 \input{tex_tables/chisq}
 \input{tex_tables/combined}

-Assuming that the complexity metrics are equal in terms of assessing the complexity of a given bug, we scored each type with a simple system.
+Assuming that the complexity metrics have equal weight when assessing the complexity of a given bug, we scored each type with a simple system.
+[Wahab: I don't understand this last sentence]

 We counted how many times each bug type obtained each position in our nine rankings and multiply them by 4 for the first place, 3 for the second, 2 for the third and 1 for the fourth place.

 We did the same simple analysis of the rank of each type for each metric, to take into account the frequency of bug types in our calculation, and multiply both values.
 The complexity scores we calculated are as follows: 1330, 1750, 2580 and 7120 for bug types 1, 2, 3 and 4, respectively.
 According to these complexity scores, types 3 and 4 are more complex than types 1 and 2.